Download the Global Criteria.

 - Designating Group assesses actions and outcomes of the review for adherence.

 PASS if local health authority accepts this definition and it is included in other steps.

-1Early and exclusive breastfeeding for up to 6 months and continued breastfeeding with appropriately-timed introduction of complementary foods are encouraged for at least 1-2 years and for as long as mutually desired.
+1Early and exclusive breastfeeding for up to 6 months and continued breastfeeding, with appropriately-timed introduction of complementary foods, for at least 1-2 years and for as long as mutually desired.

 STEP 4.
 During pregnancy, all families are informed about the benefits of breastfeeding, as well as about the risks of unnecessary formula use, and where to access support as needed.